 If you have interest in learning cutting edge technology like React, Spring Microservices, Redux, Angular, and Vue.js, then these web development courses are good to start with.
 You will get exposure to many client sides and server-side technology by going through these courses.

 If you are a regular reader of my articles then you might know about my three-point formula to learn a new technology or framework.
-I have used to learn many technologies in the past like Git, Data Structure and Algorithms, and Hibernate and now I am now using this technique to learn Kotlin, Docker, and Android to upgrade my technical skills in 2020.
+I have used to learn many technologies in the past like Git, Data Structure and Algorithms, and Hibernate and now I am now using this technique to learn Kotlin, Docker, and Android to upgrade my technical skills.

 You should generally start with a good online course, which will help you understand the most important parts and gain some hands-on experience, like how to set up your development environment and build some simple applications.